Australia remains free from H5 bird flu which is a different strain to recent and current outbreaks of H7 bird flu.

 About avian influenza

-Most LPAI strains of avian influenza virus cause minimal disease in wild birds and poultry.
-There are also strains of HPAI spreading globally causing widescale death of poultry and wild birds.
+Most LPAI strains cause minimal disease in wild birds and poultry.
+However, there are also strains of HPAI spreading globally that cause widescale death of poultry and wild birds.

 If poultry become infected, it can spread between birds or when contaminated poultry products, feed, equipment or other items are moved between sites.
 Avian influenza virus can survive for long periods in droppings, respiratory secretions, water, feathers, eggs and meat.